 - Federal Family Education Loan Programs

-To participate in any of these programs as part of your trade school financial aid package, you must first fill out the FAFSA available online or through Ranken’s Financial Aid office.
+To participate in any of these programs as part of your school financial aid package, you must first fill out the FAFSA available online or through Ranken’s Financial Aid office.

 The preferred application date for financial aid is before April 15 for the fall semester and before Oct.
 15 for the spring semester.